Seeing Sound, Hearing Sight: Uncovering Modality Bias and Conflict of AI models in Sound Localization

 \section{Introduction}

 Sound source localization (SSL) is the task of identifying the spatial origin of a sound within a visual scene.
 It plays a fundamental role in both biological perception~\citep{van2019cortical} and artificial intelligence (AI)~\citep{jenni2023audio}, enabling systems to connect what they hear with what they see.
-SSL requires integrating information across auditory and visual modalities to accurately determine not only what is sounding, but also where it is located.
-In neuroscience and psychology, SSL provides insights into how humans integrate complex multisensory information to direct attention~\citep{francl2022deep, oude2024triple} and make dynamic decisions~\citep{noppeney2021perceptual}.
-In real-world practice, accurate SSL is essential for autonomous vehicles anticipating hazards~\citep{fang2022traffic}, assistive devices guiding visually impaired users~\citep{dimas2021self}, and interactive robots engaging in human-centered tasks~\citep{chen2025human, saeed2019multi, dworakowski2023robots}.
-These applications require reliable detection of sound sources, particularly in cluttered or ambiguous scenes.
+In natural environments, visual inputs interact with auditory cues, often dominating or recalibrating sound perception—a phenomenon exemplified by classic cross-modal illusions~\citep{noppeney2021perceptual}.
+In practice, accurate SSL is critical for real-world systems such as autonomous vehicles anticipating hazards~\citep{fang2022traffic}, assistive technologies for visually impaired users~\citep{dimas2021self}, and robots operating in human-centered environments~\citep{chen2025human, saeed2019multi, dworakowski2023robots, li2022learning, zhu2019deformable}.
+These applications demand robust auditory inference under noisy, cluttered, and ambiguous sensory conditions.
 Consider a real-life example in \textbf{Fig.~\ref{fig:1}} depicting a busy traffic intersection: cars honk, people converse, birds chirp, and an ambulance siren approaches from behind a building.
 Humans must rapidly detect and localize the siren despite competing sounds, partial visual occlusion, and environmental noise.
 Such everyday scenes highlight the challenges of SSL: resolving ambiguous visual or auditory cues, handling conflicting signals across modalities, and focusing attention on the most relevant source amidst distractions.
 Building AI systems capable of performing SSL tasks in these conditions remains an open problem.